charberg/CSA/documentation/README.txt

 At this point the my_schedule.php will take that list of schedules and allow the user to choose which one to display.
 Once the user has choosen a schedule, he/she hits the submit button, sending the choosen schedule to courseServer.php.
-The server then takes this list of courses and increases the number of students for each, returning to my_schedule.php wheter or not all the courses were successfully registered in.
+The server then takes this list of courses and increases the number of students for each, returning to my_schedule.php whether or not all the courses were successfully registered in.

 6.
 Before running the program for the first time, the install.php file must be executed in the browser in order that the database be created.
-From there, the user may just navigate through the local host to the Main program folder.
+From there, the user may just navigate through the local host to the CSA program folder.
 From here the index.php file will redirect the user to the first view page of the program.

 In order to add more information to the database, the files within the data folder must be updated.